syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the helper

-To change the appearance of the helper, use the following CSS code:
+To customize the appearance of the helper element, apply the following CSS rules:

 ```cshtml
 <style>